 Films also play a role in perpetuating stigma related to mental illness and different forms of treatment.
-Documentaries like A Prescription for Murder, Letters from Generation Rx, and Take Your Pills promote negative attitudes about psychiatric medications, and the way that many members of the public think of electroconvulsive therapy is heavily influenced by One Flew Over the Cuckoo’s Next.
+Documentaries like A Prescription for Murder, Letters from Generation Rx, and Take Your Pills promote negative attitudes about psychiatric medications.
+Electroconvulsive therapy is another treatment that’s associated with significant stigma, and public attitudes tend to be heavily influenced by One Flew Over the Cuckoo’s Nest.

 This powerful talk by Max Silverman speaks to the ways in which mental illness is treated differently than mental illness.